-- Internally recruited a Mathematics Leader to continue to focus on developing reasoning and mastery solving skills to maintain/improve the percentage of pupils achieving expected and greater depth in mathematics in school. - Times Tables Rock Stars continues to be used for children in Year 1- Year 4 in preparation for assessment tests - Re-purchased the 'Conquer Maths' (IT program) for Year 2 Year 6 for additional mathematics tuition in school and at home.
+- Mathematics Leader has continued to focus on developing reasoning and mastery solving skills to maintain/improve the percentage of pupils achieving expected and greater depth in mathematics in school by participating in the Mastery of Number program by the NCETM. - Times Tables Rock Stars continues to be used for children in Years 3 6. - To use Target Tracker and PiXL data to review trends in results, identifying need for interventions and support closing the gaps. - To continue to use Conquer maths for online learning at school and home.